Aubrey Kingsbury: Washington Spirit, 2018–present

 Kingsbury was voted Goalkeeper of the Year for a second time following the 2021 season.
 She was voted Most Valuable Player of the 2021 championship game in which the Spirit defeated the Chicago Red Stars 2–1 in overtime.

 Kingsbury was sent off in second-half stoppage time of the opening matchday against the Seattle Reign on March 21, 2024; however, the call was later rescinded by the NWSL.
 Except for the last moments of that game, she played every minute of the season as the Spirit finished in second place.
 On November 16, 2024, after the Spirit drew NJ/NY Gotham FC 1–1 in the NWSL semifinals, Kingsbury saved all three penalty attempts she faced to help send the Spirit to the final.

 Kingsbury made one penalty save in the 2025 NWSL Challenge Cup, helping Washington avenge their championship loss to the Orlando Pride in a shootout, 4–2.
 She was named MVP of the season-opening match.
+In August, she surpassed Tori Huster to become the Spirit's all-time leader in minutes played.
+In the quarterfinals of the 2025 NWSL playoffs, Kingsbury saved two penalties in a shootout victory over Racing Louisville, sending Washington to the semifinals.

+In February 2026, Kingsbury announced that she was pregnant with her first child.
+She was placed on maternity leave before the start of the 2026 season, with Sandy MacIver taking over as Washington's starting goalkeeper.